You’ve read about the many science-based benefits of meditation and wonder if it’s for you.

 A daily meditation practice can help you achieve balance in what are called your dense dimensions: your physical body, your emotions and your mind.

-And balance in the dense dimensions gives you access to dimensions and experiences that are more subtle, like intuition.
+And balance in the dense dimensions gives you access to experiences that are more subtle, like intuition.

 Have you ever had a hunch about something and not taken action?
 Maybe a thought pops into your head telling you to take an umbrella.
 You ignore it when that thought doesn’t agree with the weather report.